sonos/tract/README.md

 This is structural.
 Changing it would be pretty difficult, and it's unclear whether it can be done without impairing performance or maintainability.
 We are not convinced these features have shown their interest in the wild yet, so we prefer to leave them aside.

-Other dark corners are specific operators likes "Resize" which fit perfectly in the framework, but need a complex internal logic that is far from our core business.
-In these cases, we are happy to accept contributions, and to help.
+Other dark corners are specific operators like "Resize" which fit perfectly in the framework but need a complex internal logic that is far from our core business.
+In these cases, we are happy to accept contributions and to help.

 The following operators are implemented and tested.